YYZ - TYO

 The average price of all round-trip flights from Toronto Pearson Intl Airport to Tokyo clicked on KAYAK for each day over the last 12 months.

-If you are looking for a flight deal from Toronto to Tokyo, look for departures on Tuesdays and avoid leaving on a Friday, as it's usually the priciest day.
+If you are looking for a flight deal from Toronto to Tokyo, look for departures on Wednesdays and avoid leaving on a Sunday, as it's usually the priciest day.
 When flying back from Tokyo, Friday is the cheapest day to fly and Saturday is the most expensive.

 What is the cheapest month to fly from Toronto Pearson Intl Airport to Tokyo?